 Kansas Landlord Tenant Laws

-- Warranty of Habitability – Kansas landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+- Warranty of Habitability – Kansas landlords can only rent out habitable property, which means providing certain features essential to basic health and safety like heat, plumbing, electricity, and sound structural elements.
 Landlords must repair any issues within 14 days after proper notice from the tenant.
 Failure to repair lets a tenant sue the landlord or terminate the lease.
-Tenants in Kansas aren’t allowed to repair and deduct, or withhold rent.
+Tenants usually aren’t allowed to repair and deduct, or withhold rent.

 - Evictions – Kansas landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay, comply, or quit, depending on the eviction type.
 This means most evictions in Kansas take between a few days to a little over a month.